-In each school and on the district's website the district will prominently post information on reporting harassment, intimidation, or bullying; the name and contact information for making a report to a school administrator; and the name and contact information for the district compliance officer.
+In each school and on the district's Web site, the district will prominently post information on reporting harassment, intimidation, and bullying; the name and contact information for making a report to a school administrator; and the name and contact information for the district compliance officer.
 The district's policy and procedure will be available in each school in a language that families can understand.

-Annually, the superintendent will ensure that a statement summarizing the policy and procedure is provided in student, staff, volunteer, and parent handbooks, is available in school and district offices and/or hallways, or is posted on the district's website.
+Annually, the superintendent will ensure that a statement summarizing the policy and procedure is provided in student, staff, volunteer, and parent handbooks, is available in school and district offices and/or hallways, or is posted on the district's Web site.

-Additional distribution of the policy and procedure is subject to the requirements of chapter 392-405 WAC
+Additional distribution of the policy and procedure is subject to the requirements of Washington Administrative Code 392-400-226.